x-motemen/git-pr-release/README.md

 If not specified, any labels will not be added for PRs.

+### `pr-release.aggregate_labels`

+If it is `true`, `git-pr-release` aggregates labels from merged pull requests and add them to a created pull request.

+If also `pr-release.labels` has values, `git-pr-release` merges aggregates labels and labels given by `pr-release.labels`.

+You can specify this value by `GIT_PR_RELEASE_AGGREGATE_LABELS` environment variable.

+Default value: `false`.

+If not specified, it doesn't aggregate labels from merged pull requests.

 ### `pr-release.mention`

 The name that is listed next to each PR title.